Replay review in gridiron football: Canadian Football League

-USPORTS football
+U Sports football

-In 2017, the Ontario University Athletics (OUA) Governance and Nominations Committee ruled that the OUA would be the first conference in USPORTS football to allow the use of video sideline replay.
-By 2018, sideline instant replay software was being used by teams across the OUA conference and in 2019 all USPORTS conferences officially made the decision to allow sideline instant replay.
+In 2017, the Ontario University Athletics (OUA) Governance and Nominations Committee ruled that the OUA would allow video sideline replay, the first conference in U Sports football to do so.
+By 2018, sideline instant replay software was being used by teams across the OUA conference and in 2019 all U Sports conferences decided to allow sideline instant replay.